TRCDevelopers/Clayium/wiki/docs/en/features/mod-integrations.md

 # Integration with Other Mods

-The addition of integration recipes can be controlled per mod in the Config (`config/clayium/recipe.cfg`).
+Integration recipes can be controlled per mod in the Config (`config/clayium/recipe.cfg`).

 ## Applied Energistics 2